 “When the dog trots, harmony between the angular conditions in front and back is very important because good balance gives a light and rhythmic gait that requires minimal effort and energy.”
 (Lindholm et al. 2015, 44, my translation from Swedish)

-The paws should have a shape in between that of a hare and a cat.
-The toes should be spread and the metacarpus strong.
+The paws shall have a shape in between that of a hare and a cat.
+The toes shall be spread and the metacarpus strong.

-The tail should be curled or lie over the back.
-It should be well but not too high set.
+The tail shall be curled or lie over the back.
+It shall be well but not too high set.

 Comment: There are scientists who have argued that the curled tail of the Pug is linked to vertebral anomalies (see e.g. Kuhly, “Hemivertebrae”).
 We believe instead, that it is the compact back that creates vertebral anomalies, since there are many breeds that have a curled tail without having any problems with vertebral defects.
 In addition, we see that vertebral anomalies in Pugs disappear when they get a normal length of the back, such as in the Old German Pug (“altdeutscher Mops”) and the Retro Pug.
 We believe that exaggeration can lead to problems, so we think it is an advantage if the tail is not too tightly curled and does not have a double curl.

-The body should be muscular and slightly rectangular.
+The body shall be muscular and rectangular in shape.

 Comment: A rectangular body creates space for the organs and gives the Pug the opportunity to extend the step without having to resort to walking “crosswise” (See Lindholm et al. 2015, 46).